W. Blake Follis

 Partner

-Prior to this appointment as Attorney General, he held and maintained the roles of Special Assistant to the Chief, Environmental Director, Modoc Bison Director and Inter-Tribal Buffalo Council (ITBC) Representative - serving as ITBC Region 2 Director, Board Member and Officer for several Modoc economic entities and governmental agencies.
-During his tenure at the Modoc Nation, of which he is a tribal citizen, Mr. Follis oversaw the acquisition of over 1,100 acres of Modoc ancestral homelands including a municipal airport that the tribe owns.
+Mr. Follis joined the Firm in 2020, previously serving as the first Modoc Nation Attorney General from 2018-2019, and as in-house counsel for the Modoc Nation prior to that.
+Prior to the appointment as Attorney General for the Modoc Nation, Mr. Follis held and maintained the roles of Special Assistant to the Chief, Environmental Director, Modoc Bison Director, and Inter-Tribal Buffalo Council (ITBC) Representative - serving as ITBC Region 2 Director, Board Member and Officer for several Modoc economic entities and governmental agencies.
+During his tenure at the Modoc Nation, Mr. Follis oversaw the acquisition of over 1,100 acres of Modoc ancestral homelands, including a municipal airport that the tribe owns.
 From 2016-2019, he served as the Member at Large for the State of Kansas Water Office on the Kansas Regional Advisory Committee.

 Honors: